rafael-g-depaulo/obsidian-vault/RPG/R20/Spells/Spell Descriptions/Beacon of Hope.md

 TAGS:
   - #spell
+  - #holy
+  - #sacred

 LEVEL: 3

 CAST_TIME: Action
-RANGE: 30 feet
+RANGE: 6sqr
-TARGET:
+TARGET: creatures
-DURATION: Concentration, up to 1 minute
+DURATION: Concentration

 %%CRIT: 20/2x%%
-RESISTANCE: DEX
+%% RESISTANCE: DEX %%
 %%TAGS:%%

 DESCRIPTION:
-Choose any number of creatures within range.
-For the duration, each target has Advantage on Wisdom saving throws and Death Saving Throws and regains the maximum number of Hit Points possible from any healing.
+For the duration, each target has Advantage on SEN saving throws and Death Saving Throws and regains the maximum number of Hit Points possible from any healing.

 INCREASES: